harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

       with the current design, provide an overview of the new design, and suggest some of the challenges and tradeoffs involved.
-The summary mentions slides or other material which is not available, and there's no written summary that we're available of, so we're unable to provide a more detailed description at this time, but anyone interested in the topic may want to read the summary.
+The summary mentions slides or other material which is not available, and there's no written description of which we're aware, so we're unable to provide a more detailed description at this time, but anyone interested in the topic may want to read the summary.